patrickkunka/mixitup/docs/mixitup.State.md

 callbacks and events, with the most recent state stored between operations for retrieval at any time via the API.

 ## Members

 ### <a id="mixitup.State#activeFilter">mixitup.State.activeFilter</a>

-The currently active filter selector as set by a control click or the API call.
+The currently active filter command as set by a control click or API call call.

 |Type | Default
 |---  | ---
-|`string`| `''`
+|`mixitup.CommandFilter`| `''`

+>
 ### <a id="mixitup.State#activeSort">mixitup.State.activeSort</a>

-The currently active sort as set by a control click or API call.
+The currently active sort command as set by a control click or API call.

 |Type | Default
 |---  | ---
 |`string`| `''`

+>
 ### <a id="mixitup.State#activeContainerClass">mixitup.State.activeContainerClass</a>